matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 ### TurtleBot Environment

-For the first development it is necessary the `TurtleBot` environment.
+For a first development, the `TurtleBot` environment was used.

 Follow the ufficial procedure at [Gazebo Simulation](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation), or simply install via Debian: